real estate broker vs agent

 Procedure requirements

-• It is necessary for you to meet all the state’s minimum licensing requirements, for example, the high school diploma or requirements of the age.
+• It is necessary for you to meet all the state’s minimum licensing requirements, for example, the high school diploma or requirements of age.

 • Successfully pass the real estate license of your state.